researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

     there.

 Usage:
-You can send an E-Mail with a Subject starting with either [WANT], [OFFER], [TOGETHER], [CRITIQUE] to the configured Mailadress, to create a Need of the given type.
+You can send an e-mail with a Subject starting with either [WANT], [OFFER], [TOGETHER], [CRITIQUE] to the configured Mailadress, to create a Need of the given type.
 The Body or Content of the Mail will be used as the NeedDescription, the rest of the subject line will be used as the Need Title.
-Furthermore Tags (Strings starting with #) will be extracted from the E-Mail and will be stored within the created need.
+Furthermore Tags (Strings starting with #) will be extracted from the e-mail and will be stored within the created need.

-You will then receive E-Mails when the Matcher finds Connections to this created Need, you can answer those E-Mails via the reply function of your E-Mail-Client, for now we support the following commands (which will be retrieved from the replymessage-body):
+You will then receive e-mails when the Matcher finds Connections to this created Need, you can answer those e-mails via the reply function of your e-mail-Client, for now we support the following commands (which will be retrieved from the replymessage-body):
 A Replymail that starts with:
 -"close" or "deny" will close the respective connection -"connect" sends a request to the other need or opens the connection if the status is already request received